BaseMax/CodingBootcampJS/README.md

 ----------

-Concept: Consider the two functions below.
+**Question:** Consider the two functions below.
 Will they both return the same thing?
 Why and not?

 ```js
 function t1()